2 3 Divided By 12

 Visualizing Fraction Division

 Imagine you have a pizza cut into 3 equal slices.
 You have 2 of those slices (2/3 of the pizza).
 Now you want to divide this 2/3 of the pizza equally among 12 people.
-How much pizza does each person get?
+That's why how much pizza does each person get?
 The answer, 1/18 of the pizza, represents a very small portion.
 This visualization helps solidify the concept of dividing a fraction by a whole number.

 The Importance of Understanding Fraction Division